AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * **Link share options to download assets or renditions**: When sharing assets and Collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.
 Also, the users who download the assets shared with them through link get the option to download only the original assets, only the renditions, or both.

 * **Limit sub-assets generated**: Administrators can limit the number of sub-assets that [!DNL Experience Manager] generates for compound assets such as PDF, PowerPoint, InDesign, and Keynote files.
+See [Manage compound assets](/help/assets/managing-linked-subassets.md#generate-subassets).

 * **Camera Raw support**: A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).